How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • Benefits: Provides detailed information about fetal well-being and can detect issues such as placental insufficiency.

-Each of these tests has its own advantages, and a veterinarian may recommend one or more of them depending on the dog’s specific situation and the stage of pregnancy.
+Each of these tests has its advantages, and a veterinarian may recommend one or more of them depending on the dog’s specific situation and the stage of pregnancy.

-Dog Pregnancy Timeline. dog pregnancy gestation period
+Dog Pregnancy Timeline.
+Dog pregnancy gestation period

 • 1st: Day of the first mating, from which the pregnancy countdown begins.
-But the calendar date of mating may not coincide with the date of fertilization by 1-6 days, which is due to the ability of sperm to remain “viable” for up to 7 days and the moment of release of eggs from the ovaries, which can occur before or a few days after mating.
+However, the calendar date of mating may not coincide with the date of fertilization by 1-6 days, which is due to the ability of sperm to remain “viable” for up to 7 days and the moment of release of eggs from the ovaries, which can occur before or a few days after mating.

 • 2nd: Sperm are sent to the eggs for subsequent fertilization.
 On this day, it is also necessary to conduct a control mating.

-• 3rd: Sperm reach the fallopian tubes.
+• 3rd: Sperm reaches the fallopian tubes.

 • 4th: Eggs are fertilized, resulting in the formation of zygotes.